OpenSUTD/ISTD/misc/csd_tshirt_2021.md

 We especially encourage students/staff from CSD/ISTD to contribute your design, but **all SUTD members** are eligible and welcome to participate in this T-shirt design contest.

--   **SUTD members** includes: SUTD UG/PG Students, Professors, Staff, Researchers, Alumni.
+-   **SUTD members** includes: SUTD UG/PG Students, Faculty, Staff, Researchers, Alumni.

 ## Eligible Voters